 This Report Card

-This Report Card, developed under A Cleaner Yarra River and Port Phillip Bay-Plan of Action, uses water quality indicators to assess the health of Port Phillip Bay and its catchments.
+This Report Card, developed under Yarra and Bay Action Plan (2012-2017), uses water quality indicators to assess the health of Port Phillip Bay, Western Port, the Gippsland Lakes and their catchments.
 For information on recreational health of waterways see Yarra Watch and Beach Report programs.

-The Yarra River and Port Phillip Bay Report Card is unique in that it provides, for the first time, a report on the environmental health of Port Phillip Bay and the rivers and streams that flow into it (i.e. the connected catchment-to-bay ecosystem).
+The Port Phillip Bay, Western Port and Gippsland Lakes Report Card is unique in that it provides a report on the environmental health of the bays and lakes, and the rivers and streams that flow into them (i.e. the connected catchment-to-bay ecosystem) using water quality as the main indicator.

 Building the Report Card